Guillaumecorbisier/blogdown.source/content/post/getting-started.md

 +++
 # Genomic
 Color blindness is a mutation that can cause ,like the name says, a malformation of the iris who is involve in colour perception.
 This anomaly is a modification on the X chromosm who are hedetary.
 The mutation is gived to the child like a typical recesive ill on the X chromosm.
 A male mutant can't give is anomaly to his son because he give Y chromosm to him.
-And a female affected by the ill will give it to his son 100% chance of time.Female people have less chance to be colorblind because they have 2 X chromosm and the mutation is recessive so all the parents need to carry the mutant X chromosm to have a colorblind daughter
+And a female affected by the ill will give it to his son 100% chance of time.Female people have less chance to be colorblind because they have 2 X chromosm and the mutation is recessive so all the parents need to carry the mutant X chromosm to have a colorblind daughter.

 # Detection
 - Isharah test: it's a test with many panel of different color and number in this panel.